Mayday (British TV series)

-Mayday is a British drama thriller television series shown on BBC One, starring Sophie Okonedo, Aidan Gillen, Peter Firth, and Lesley Manville.
+Mayday is a British drama thriller television series shown on BBC One, starring Leila Mimmack, Sophie Okonedo, Aidan Gillen, Peter Firth, and Lesley Manville.

 Development and production

 The series' commission was announced on 27 April 2012 by the BBC Media Centre.
 The series was filmed in Dorking, Surrey, making use of street settings including the high street area, Cotmandene (an open grassed area close to the town centre), a kebab shop on the corner of Dene Street and Leith Hill.
 The old magistrates court was used as the police station and the production was based in Pippbrook House which had housed the town library.

 Premise

-Thriller series about the sudden disappearance of a 14-year-old girl in a small town with a relatively affluent rural setting and strong pagan traditions.
+A thriller series about the sudden disappearance of a 14-year-old girl in a small town with a relatively affluent rural setting and strong pagan traditions.
 The locals are galvanized to work with the police to find her.
-Ex-copper Fiona, frustrated with her present life soon becomes involved.
+Ex-copper Fiona, frustrated with her present life, soon becomes involved.
 Her policeman husband's career is hanging in the balance following an accusation of assault on duty.
 The stress he is under adjusts his disposition and lends itself to doubts - in his wife's mind - concerning his propriety and morality.

 It is an investigative drama with a difference - the action is centred on the community figures and not the detectives.